tarwn/lessthandot-hugo/blogs/content/posts/2008-11-05-create-a-sorted-view-in-sql-server-2005-2008.md

 Oops it is not sorted

-Let&#8217;s try something else, we will use 99.99 percent
+Let's try something else, we will use 99.99 percent

 sql
 create view vTestSort2